twitter-archive/clockworkraven/README.md

        you can create accounts by running "rake users:add" and change passwords with "rake users:change_password".
 Note that you will need to set up your database (explained below) before using these rake tasks.
-4. Set up database.
+4. Set up the database.
 If the databases you configured Clockwork Raven to use in config/database.yml do not exist, run "rake db:create" to create them.
    Then, run "rake db:structure:load" to load the database structure into your database.
+5. Start up the background workers.
+Just run `rake raven:resque` to start up 4 background workers.
+You can start up more background workers by passing an argument to the rake task:
+   `rake raven:resque[16]` will start up 16 background workers.
-5. Run the server.
+6. Run the server.
 To run the server, run "rails s".

 ## Documentation